Local COVID-19 deaths reach 200; Drive-thru vaccinations planned Thursday - Salisbury Post

 It’s a mark that just six other counties have reached — all of which have larger populations than Rowan.

-To date, the average age of the 200 deaths in Rowan County is 78.
+To date, the average age of the 200 deaths in Rowan County is 78, according to Rowan County Health Department data.
 Most deaths have occurred in nursing homes or congregate care facilities, but the number of deaths elsewhere has continued to rise, with 98 occurring outside of the facilities.
 All congregate care facilities with deaths have at least two.
 The Citadel, a facility on Julian Road, remains the largest single location of COVID-19 deaths.

 In Cabarrus County, there have been 164 deaths, according to the N.C.
 Department of Health and Human Services.
 There have been 118 in Iredell, 98 in Davidson, 92 in Stanly and 14 in Davie.

-Rowan County also added 97 new COVID-19 positive across on Wednesday, making 10,407 since the start of the pandemic and 1,582 since the start of the new year.
+Rowan County also added 97 new COVID-19 positives on Wednesday, making 10,407 since the start of the pandemic and 1,582 since the start of the new year, according to local data.
 There are estimated to be 4,337 active cases, but the pace of recoveries has slowed because higher percentages of tests coming back positive has increased the workload for county health staff.

+The number of local residents hospitalized has remained 29 for three days.

+There have been 1,193 cases in local congregate living facilities.
 Piedmont Correctional Institute, the state prison in Salisbury, says there have been 299 positive tests there, with 26 of them considered currently active.

 The county currently counts 98,610 completed tests, which is a decrease from the start of the week.
 However, county health officials say some negative tests were removed from the total because they were inadvertently added before the usual, weekly update on Thursday and did not include all negative test results from the N.C.
 Department of Health and Human Services.